41 – 65 inches

 Male vs. Female

 There is a lot of debate regarding whether or not there is any difference between a male and a female dog, regardless of breed.
 Some experts argue that males and females are more predisposed to certain behaviors while others maintain that it is a nurture vs nature situation.
 The one thing most experts agree on, however, is that fixing your pet can make a significant difference in their temperament and personality.

 Every dog is different and comes from a different genetic background.
 Their upbringing, care, diet, house, and early handling can all play a role.
 That being said, their hormonal cycles can make a difference in how they behave and react to certain situations.
-For example, a male Labraheeler might be more likely to run off if he catches the scent of a female if he has not been neutered.
+For example, a male Labraheeler might be more likely to run off if he catches the scent of a female and if he has not been neutered.
 The same goes for a female Labraheeler that has not been spayed being a bit more grouchy or irritable if she is feeling some discomfort.
 Overall, the difference may very well come down to the individual Labraheeler and their genetics.

 If you live in a rural area with an active family who is always bustling about and you are looking for a sweet-natured, affectionate, and loyal family companion, the Labraheeler is a great breed for you to look into.
 Even variations of the above scenario would make a great fit for this designer breed.
 This canine is a gem to behold.
 Not only are they loving and sweet-natured, but they will add a certain chemistry to your family dynamic.

 It is important to remember that any dog that you bring into your household will now be reliant on you for their health and happiness.
 This happy and energetic dog is a great fit for many households, yet they will require a lot of your time and attention.
 That being said, the Labraheeler can add just as much value to your home as you do to their life.